 Whistleblowers & Retaliation

-Arbitration Clauses: Employment Contracts & FINRA
+Arbitration Clauses: Employment Contracts, Binding Arbitration & FINRA

 Salesperson employment contracts may include a mandatory arbitration clause.
 This means an arbitration panel, not a court, must hear your claims and award a binding judgement.
 The arbitration process differs in many fundamental ways, and our firm is highly experienced in the steps involved in securing a judgement through arbitration.
 We also have experience with mandatory FINRA arbitration for securities brokers and financial services professionals.
 Natalie Koss has won multi-million dollar arbitration judgments for clients who worked as salespeople.
 Her skillful representation of a client has even been noted by an arbitrator in an award decision.